Affiliation : IU-Indianapolis

 - Mouse islet transplantation under the kidney capsule

-- Rodent Tissue Collection and Staining including insulin staining and ? cell mass
+- Rodent Tissue Collection and Staining including insulin staining and beta cell mass analysis

 - Islet Physiology including Glucose stimulated insulin secretion, Intracellular calcium analysis in fixed cells, and Polyribosomal Profiling